German Shepherd Now

 Breeder supportLimitedLifetime

 OFA testing alone runs $200–$400 per dog.
 DM screening adds more.
 Structured socialization, a lifetime return policy, and ongoing buyer support all cost the breeder time and money.
-Those expenses have to go somewhere.
+All of that costs money, and it has to go somewhere.

 With hip dysplasia affecting roughly 1 in 5 Shepherds according to OFA data, buying from tested parents meaningfully reduces your odds of dealing with a condition that costs $3,500–$7,000 per hip to correct surgically.